takshdhondiyal/Churn_Analysis/README.md

 ETL in Power-Query

-Writing the DAXs to calculate total monthly and yearly revenue, churt rate, share of services opted by the customers etc.
+Writing the DAXs to calculate total monthly and yearly revenue, churn rate, share of services opted by the customers etc.

 Designing the Visuals.